psidnell/ofexport2/doc/templates/README.md

 The default output format is a simple text list where uncompleted tasks are prefixed with a [ ] and completed tasks are prefixed with a [X].

 The tool has searched all the projects for those that have the name "ofexport2" (-pn specifies project name).
 For any that match it shows all the items directly above it (in this case my "Home" folder) and any items beneath it.

 ### Filtering ###

+Filters are expressions used to limit what Folders, Projects, Tasks or Contexts appear in the output of the tool.
+They can be simple like a text search or complex expressions that make use of extensive task attributes.

-The usage of "-pn" above is an example of a filter.
+The usage of "-pn" in the previous example is a simple filter.
 Any number of filters can be used and each filter is run on the results of the last.
 Thus filters can only reduce what appears in the output.

-For example:
+For example to narrow what appeared in the previous output to uncompleted tasks we'd use:

     of2 -pn ofexport2 -te '!completed'

-(The single quotes are to prevent bash from seeing the '!' - it has special meaning in bash.)

-The output will be:
+The output will now be:

     Home
       ofexport2